yadavcloud/happykitten/care/basic-cat-care.md

 - Dry treats: these are usually meat jerkies or flakes, once opened consume that packet soon or they go bad fast.
 - Creamy treats: useful when your cat stops eating, for both kittens and cats.
-- Honey: great food when your cat stops eating but in very limited quantity advised (5ml or less) as it could cause heating.
 - Curd: in summers, small quantities can be given during day time.
+- Honey: can be used as treats or when your cat is hypothermic.
+Honey has a heating effect and is not easily digestible so give in small (2-4 ml or less) quantities.
-- Critical care food: keep this around, prescription or A/D food that can be useful especially when your cat stops eating.
+- Critical care food: keep few cans of A/D, critical care food around that can be useful especially when your cat stops eating or becomes ill.

 <div class="alert alert-danger" role="alert">
   If your cat or kitten has not eaten for 12 hours or more, it is an emergency!